-Some dietary sources are just like the riboflavin and thiamin vitamins.
+Some dietary sources are just like riboflavin and thiamin vitamins.

 This is also called pyridoxine.
-This essential nutrient is used as a coenzyme, most notably y its use in amino acid metabolization.
-It has three forms it is found in nature with and they all work to serves some purpose as transamination reactions.
+This essential nutrient is used as a coenzyme, most notably its use in amino acid metabolization.
+It has three forms; it is found in nature and they all work to serve some purpose as transamination reactions.

 Deficiencies that come from low intakes of B6 will include depression, skin problems, the improper healing of wounds, fatigue symptoms, anemia, and some seizures in severe cases.
-Sever nervous system problems may arise when overdosing for months on end in this vitamin.
+Severe nervous system problems may arise when overdosing for months on end on this vitamin.

 It is not recommended to mega dose ever on this.